 GiGi’s representative experience encompasses virtually all types of public finance for municipalities, counties, the State of Ohio and related agencies, including airport, water and sewer system revenue bonds, single and multifamily housing, healthcare financing, long-term care financing, industrial revenue bond financing and tax increment financing.
 She also led the firm’s engagement as counsel to the Ohio Department of Transportation in connection with the Southern Ohio Veterans Memorial Highway, the Department’s first design/build/finance/ operate/maintain project.

 She has chaired the Bond Attorneys Workshop and Fundamentals of Municipal Bonds seminar.
 In 2005, GiGi received City Year Cleveland’s Community Champion Award and was named a “Rainmaker” by Northern Ohio Live magazine.
-She has also been named as one of The Best Lawyers in America for Public Finance Law from 2005 to the present.
 GiGi was named a 2012 “Woman of Note” by Crain’s Cleveland Business and a finalist for the 2012 Athena Award presented by Inside Business.
 She was also named a 2013 “Woman of Achievement” by the YWCA Greater Cleveland and in 2014 received the Jurisprudence Award from ORT America-Northeast Ohio Region.
 She is an active member of the American Bar Association as well as the National Association of Bond Lawyers, where she served as a member of the board of trustees.
 GiGi is a member of the 2007 class of Leadership Cleveland.
 That same year she was elected as a Regular Fellow of the American College of Bond Counsel.
 She also serves on the Ohio Development Financing Roundtable’s Advisory Committee.

 GiGi began her tenure with Calfee in 1976, becoming a partner in 1983.
 She served on the firm’s executive committee from 2001-04 and 2009-2016.